sbt/website/src/reference/00-Getting-Started/07A-Task-Graph.md

 As explained above, `.value` is a special method that is used to express the dependency to other tasks and settings.
-To emphasize the fact that it is *not* a normal method call that are evaluated sequentially the order of appearance, we have thus far bunched `.value` calls to the top of the task/setting body.
+To emphasize the fact that they are *not* normal method calls that are evaluated sequentially the order of appearance, we have thus far bunched `.value` calls to the top of the task/setting body.
 Until you're familiar with build.sbt, we recommend you write it out that way.